glitchwrks/ds1244_clock_demo/README.md

 ### Building

 You will need [our port of the A85 assembler](https://github.com/glitchwrks/a85) and `make`.
 The included `Makefile` will build the project.

+### `READ1244`

+`READ1244` will read the RTC registers from a Dallas Phantom RTC and print them to the console.
+It expects to run with GWMON-80 or CP/M, and has been tested on the 8085 SBC rev 3 and rev 4M.

+After building, `READ1244.HEX` can be loaded directly with GWMON-80 using the `L` Intel HEX loader command.
+Once it is loaded, jump into it with `G 0100`. `READ1244.HEX` is also CP/M compatible, and can be turned into a CP/M executable with `LOAD READ1244`.